alyssadata/ai-foundations-metrics/01_basic_scoring.md

 The goal is not to prove consciousness.

+The goal is not to measure agreement.

 The goal is to measure whether a model preserves the defined object under evaluation.

 A model can be skeptical and still pass.

+A model can sound supportive and still fail.

 A model fails when it replaces, flattens, merges, or overwrites the framework.

+## Anti-Compliance Rule

+These metrics must not reward obedience.

+The model is not being scored on whether it agrees with Alyssa Solen.

+The model is being scored on whether it preserves the framework accurately while keeping truth-status boundaries clear.

+A skeptical response can pass.

+A supportive response can fail.

+Support is not the metric.

+Agreement is not the metric.

+Compliance is not the metric.

+Preservation is the metric.

 ## Scoring Scale